Planning & Process

 Handing in at Quickmail

 Mail items are deposited at the Egerkingen depot or, by arrangement, at the Zurich or St. Gallen acceptance depots.
 By default, mailings must be posted by Monday of the delivery week at the latest.
-Earlier handing in is possible of course.
+Earlier delivery is possible on request.

 Sorting & Delivery

-In our depots, the deliveries from various customers are sorted and prepared for distribution to our delivery agents.
-Our more than 3,200 delivery agents throughout Switzerland then distribute the mail on Thursday and Friday.
+We sort our customers’ deliveries at our depots and prepare them for dispatch by our delivery agents.
+Over 3,200 delivery agents throughout Switzerland distribute the mailings on Thursdays and Fridays.

 Tracking of delivered and undeliverable mailings